eXo-OpenSource/mta-gamemode/docs/inventory.md

 - [ ] Rework StatisticsLogger:getSingleton():worldItemLog
 - [ ] Fix StaticWorldItems
 - [ ] Rewrite WorldItem GUI for Admins
+- [ ] Add item owner (only change if item has been traded by the owner?)
 - [ ] Implement inventory auto cleanup
 - [ ] Reimplement trading
 - [ ] Replace all old giveItem & takeItem